juhp/cabal-file/README.md

 For example usage see `app/Cmds.hs`.

+## Motivation
+I originally wrote the `depends` command for displaying dependency information about packages in a more friendly way.

+Later, since [hdiff](http://hdiff.luite.com/) is no longer actively updated, and I particularly want it for comparing .cabal file versions, I decided to create the `diff` command.
+Realising I could pull .cabal files direct from the cabal index cache, the rest of cabal-file flowed on from there.

 ## Related
 If you want full diffs of Hackage sources you can try out cabal-diff from [cabal-extras](https://github.com/phadej/cabal-extras).